John De Margheriti: Early years

 Born in Rome, Italy, De Margheriti arrived in Canberra with his family in 1970.
 He experimented with CB radios and electronics early as a young teenager.
 When he was sixteen De Margheriti experimented with making computer games independently.
 During his senior years at Hawker College, De Margheriti co-created an amateur 8 mm science fiction film after watching the 1977 film, Star Wars: Episode IV – A New Hope.
 During the development of his amateur film, he co-developed a robotics system entitled 3DIM that would enable him to film complex stop-motion animation footage of large scale spaceship models.
 De Margheriti's need to create scrolling film credits led him to discover computers as a tool.
 The film involved dozens of actors and as a result, De Margheriti gained his first taste in management working with actors and prop builders.
 During filming he met Steve Wang which would later form the basis of a longstanding business association.
 He wrote his first computer game called “Maze” on a PDP-11 and his peer, Steve Wang developed a computer game called “Caves”, also on a PDP-11 computer.

 De Margheriti graduated with a degree in electrical engineering from the UNSW Sydney (UNSW), and holds an MBA from Sydney University.
 Wang also went on to study at UNSW in the field of computer science.
 Together they devoted much of their time during university hours to developing computer games.
 They pooled their money to purchase a Commodore PET.
 During this time John also met Stephen Lewis and he joined the group, helping make games on the Commodore PET.

-The most memorable game that they developed during university years was made for the Commodore 64.
 Whilst working part-time at the Computer 1 computer store in to put himself through university, De Margheriti met Gerry Gerlach who was interested in finding a person who could develop a computer game based on the recent Australian win of the Americas Cup 12 m sailing.
 After a conversation with Gerlach, De Margheriti approached his friends at the university and pulled together a team including Wang, Stephen Lewis and John Reidy capable of developing the simulation game.
 The team spent 72 hours straight developing a demo, pitched it to Armchair Entertainment and won a contract to develop the Americas Cup Sailing Simulation game for the Commodore 64 and Amstrad which was ultimately developed and then sold to Electronic Arts.

-Soon after starting to develop their first game, Wang and Lewis tactfully told De Margheriti that his true strength was not programming but managing and winning new projects for the fledgling group.
+Soon after starting to develop their first game, Wang and Lewis told De Margheriti that his true strength was not programming but managing and winning new projects.